-But, with the creator of the labradoodle recently saying he regrets creating the designer dog breed (he said he “opened a Pandora’s box and released a Frankenstein’s monster”), it begs the questions: Are designer dogs a bad idea?
+In 2019, the creator of the Labradoodle said he regrets creating the breed (he said he “opened a Pandora’s box and released a Frankenstein’s monster”).
+This begs the questions: Are designer dogs a bad idea?
 Are designer dog breeders more concerned with making money than creating a healthy pup?

-To help break the issue down for us, we talked to Bruce Smith, VMD, PhD, a scientist and professor of pathobiology at Auburn University’s College of Veterinary Medicine.
-Here, he explains what exactly *is* a designer dog and whether or not it’s a good idea to get one.
+To help break the issue down for us, we talked to Dr. Bruce Smith, VMD, PhD, a scientist and professor of pathobiology at Auburn University’s College of Veterinary Medicine.
+Here, he explains what exactly a designer dog is and whether it’s a good idea to get one.

 The Labradoodle, the dog that started the current “designer dog” phenomenon, is no different.
-Wally Coonron, originator of the breed, was looking for the personality of a Labrador retriever combined with the hypoallergenic coat of a poodle.
-He had a specific need, and just like everyone that preceded him, he selected parents based on the traits he wanted to see in the offspring.
+Wally Coonron, originator of the breed, was looking for the personality of a Labrador Retriever combined with the hypoallergenic coat of a Poodle.
+He had a specific need, and just like everyone who preceded him, he selected parents based on the traits he wanted to see in the offspring.

-However, many other individuals, seeing a market for interesting combinations, and a potential for profit, started making all kinds of crosses, many with no real focused need.
+Many other individuals, seeing a market for interesting combinations and a potential for profit, started making all kinds of crosses, many with no real focused need.
 That focused need is important, because it drives selection of only those dogs that actually have the desired trait.
-And in reality, that’s not as simple as just breeding a Labrador Retriever to a Poodle and training their puppies to guide the blind.
+In reality, that’s not as simple as just breeding a Labrador Retriever to a Poodle and training their puppies to guide the blind.
 In fact, the genetics of these crosses even raise some very serious questions about the suitability of these dogs for their intended purposes.

 Dog breeds become breeds by continued breeding of dogs in a line from a limited group of founders.
 Mating closely related dogs can create many genetic problems.
 The reason for this is that most genes that cause problems are recessive.
-By mating relatives, the chance that the offspring receives two copies of the recessive gene is increased and so we commonly see increased rates of genetic disease in matings of close relatives.
+By mating relatives, the chance increases that the offspring receives two copies of the recessive gene, and we commonly see increased rates of genetic disease in matings of close relatives.

-Unfortunately, that is one of two major sources of genetic problems that can be seen with designer dogs.
+Unfortunately, those diseases are one of two major sources of genetic problems that can be seen with designer dogs.
 In this case, with very few original dogs, it may be necessary to mate relatively closely related dogs to expand the “breed.”
-This is not just a problem for these “fad” designer dogs, but also for relatively rare breed of dogs.
+This is not just a problem for these “fad” designer dogs — but also for relatively rare breed of dogs.

 It depends on a lot of issues.
-If we are talking about puppies produced in a cross between two breeds, it is actually likely that those puppies will have fewer genetically-based health problems because you have the offspring of two unrelated dogs.
-If, however, you then breed these puppies with each other to produce more designer dogs, then you are likely to have far more genetically based health issues.
+If we are talking about puppies produced in a cross between two breeds, it is actually likely that those puppies will have fewer genetically based health problems; you have the offspring of two unrelated dogs.
+If, however, you then breed these puppies with each other to produce more designer dogs, you are likely to have far more genetically based health issues.